 What are the Penalties for a Penal Code 239 PC Conviction?

-Aggravated sexual assault of a child is punished as a felony and by imprisonment in California state prison for a minimum of 15 years to life imprisonment.
+California punishes aggravated sexual assault of a child as a felony with a minimum sentence of 15 years to life in state prison.
 The criminal can also face consecutive prison terms, which means that the latter can face sentences under section 239 back to back.
+A Penal Code 239 PC conviction also requires registering as a sex offender.

 Negative Consequence of Being Required to Registrar as Sex Offender

+Besides the negative reaction of the society and public contempt and hatred, registration as a sex offender interferes with several rights of a person such as the right of freedom of movement, right to privacy, right to work, and several other protected rights by the Constitution.
 Each State in the US has its separate database for registration of the sex offenders.
 This means that in case the sex offender changes the state where he lives, he shall each time register in the database of the state he moved to and become subject of legislation of that state concerning sex offenders.
 Thus, relocation to a new state will not help to avoid the consequences of such registration.
+The sex offender can also face difficulties in employment.
+After conviction, there can be limitations to work in certain places which are near schools or kindergartens.

 California’s Jessica’s Law

 In 2006, California adopted “Jessica’s Law”, a ballot initiative that prohibits registered sex offenders from living within 2,000 feet of a school, park or similar location where children gather.
 As such, often times California registered sex offenders may have a difficult time finding suitable tenancy.
+Thus, besides long imprisonment, registration as a sex offender and remaining as it unless the court determines otherwise, can limit and restrict many of the rights of the offender and leave negative consequences in his life after conviction.

 Aggravated Sexual Assault of Child Defense Attorney